1964–65 Philadelphia 76ers season

-The 1964–65 Philadelphia 76ers season was the 76ers 16th season in the NBA and 2nd season in City Philadelphia.
+The 1964–65 Philadelphia 76ers season was the 76ers 16th season in the NBA and 2nd season in Philadelphia.
 The team made a major trade to obtain the services of Wilt Chamberlain during the middle of the season.
 In the playoffs, they took the Boston Celtics to a 7th and decisive game.
 With the Sixers down 110-109 & only 5 seconds on the clock, Hal Greer inbounded the ball, and John Havlicek made a play for the ages when he stole the inbound pass, and the Celtics went on to win the game, and eventually their 7th consecutive championship.